zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer/load-balancer-use/load-balancer-use.md

 #  Use the Load Balancer to Access Services on the Cluster

-After you've completed the steps in the previous tutorial, you can access the services through the load balancer.
+After you've completed the steps in the previous workshop, you can access the services through the load balancer.

 ## Objective
 Access services like Hue on the cluster by using the load balancer address appended by the port on which the service runs.

-This tutorial assumes you have successfully completed **the Create the Load Balancer tutorial**.
+This workshop assumes you have successfully completed **the Create the Load Balancer workshop**.
 It may take a few minutes after completing all the steps in the previous lab for the backend sets and listeners to be ready to receive requests.

 Estimated time: 10 minutes